RajSidhuBCIT/KumaBot/README.md

 # KumaBot
-A discord bot written in python.
+A humerous discord bot written in python.
 Its main function is to insult its user.